-The alpaca, a member of the camelid family, originated as a high altitude, cold climate animal which developed a coat with microscopic air pockets to protect it from the Andean winter extremes.
-These tiny air pockets create an extraordinary amount of insulation for the alpaca, an insulation which is retained in the yarns and make it perfect for warm winter clothing.
-Alpaca has 7 times the warmth of wool and 12 times the strength, so clothing made from it is protective, easy to care for and can last for generations.
+The alpaca is a member of the camelid family and originated as a high altitude, cold climate animal which developed a coat with microscopic air pockets in its fibers to protect it from the Andean winter extremes.
+These tiny air pockets inside the fibers create an extraordinary amount of insulation for the alpaca; an insulation which is retained in the yarns and make it perfect for warm winter clothing.
+Alpaca has 7 times the warmth of wool and 12 times the strength so clothing made from it is protective, easy to care for and can last for generations.

 Alpaca